 We have all experienced phones being connected to our cars for music playback and Bluetooth phone calls.
 Then how is “smartphone connectivity” anything new?
 Smartphones have downloadable apps, and this capability brings a whole new dimension to the automotive world.

 As consumers get used to downloadable apps via smartphones, consumer expectation from the infotainment systems of cars has undergone a dramatic transformation.
-Not only do consumers now expect a big touchscreen as a standard offering in infotainment systems, they also desire access to the App ecosystem, be it for navigation or internet radio or location based services or social media.
+Not only do consumers now expect a big touchscreen as a standard offering in infotainment systems, they also desire access to the App ecosystem, be it for navigation or internet radio or location based Workers Compensation Southern California services or social media.
 This has posed a unique challenge to the car makers – while smartphones undergo radical changes every year, customers buy and keep cars for many years.
-How does the car maker then keep pace with the ever changing customer expectations driven by the smartphone evolution?
+How does the car maker then keep pace with the ever changing customer expectations driven by the orange county workers compensation attorney evolution?

 Enter “Screen projection” technology!
 “Screen projection” stands for the technology wherein the display content of the automotive head unit is generated by the smartphones.
 This “projected screen” is designed to take care of automotive specific concerns like driver distraction, while providing access to the plethora of apps that are available in the smartphone.
 The screen projection technology also allows the automotive head units to control the smartphone apps through touch, buttons and steering wheel controls.
 Another big benefit of this interface is the access to Voice Recognition technology running in the smartphones, as Voice Rec usage is far more relevant in a car.